TelaHance/TeladocCapstone/docs/auth0.md

 ![auth0 connections social](./images/auth0-connections-social.png)

-# Setting up Authentication on Heroku
+# Setting up Authentication on Netlify

 Follow all of the instructions above first for getting your app working on Localhost.